Mostefa-M/ansible-training/README.md

 Then use git add inventory, git commit -m "First version of the inventory".

-To make sure that all servers are reachable we run this command "ansible all --key-file ~/.ssh/id_ed25519 -i /home/mostefa/ansible-training/inventory -m ping"
+To make sure that all servers are reachable we run this command ansible all --key-file /root/.ssh/ansible_key.pub  -i /root/ansible-training/inventory -m ping

 We shorten the command by creating inside the repository on the local machine  a file called "ansible.cfg" We insert as follow